 - Only hire servers that are located in the same country as most of the users

-- Use a content delivery network if you want to target an international audience
+- Use a content delivery network if you plan to target an international audience

-- Take care of the hosting yourself so you can adjust it to how you see fit
+- Take care of the hosting yourself so you can adjust it to the needs of your project

 What to do:

-- Use HTML only for instructions that aren’t possible with CSS
+- Use HTML only for tasks that aren’t possible with CSS

 - Combine and compress code files (more information here on CSS compression)

 - Use the latest programming technique such as WebAssembly